thomashoneyman/purescript-halogen-hooks/docs/07-Hooks-API.md

 component :: forall i o m.
 H.Component HH.HTML Query i o m component = Hooks.component \{ queryToken } _ -> Hooks.do
-  enabled /\ enabledState <- Hooks.useState false
+  enabled /\ modifyEnabled <- Hooks.useState false

   -- You can only use the useQuery Hook with a token, which must come from the -- `component` function
   Hooks.useQuery queryToken case _ of
-    -- You can write a handler the same way you would write `handleQuery` in a -- Halogen component
+    -- You can write a handler the same way you would write `handleQuery` in a -- Halogen component.
+The handler is updated on each Hooks evaluation, so -- you can refer to state or input values directly without them becoming stale.
     IsOn reply -> do
-      -- This query handler won't run during the same evaluation it is defined -- in; it will run in response to query events.
-For that reason, you should -- always use `Hooks.get` to retrieve the state in a query handler, and -- not use the value returned by `useState`. isEnabled <- Hooks.get enabledState
-      pure (Just (reply isEnabled))
+      pure (Just (reply enabled))

   Hooks.pure -- ...your render code
 ```